 Drimia minor is found on sandy flats in the Cape Province.
 It has terete erect leaves mostly dry at flowering and grows from 5 to 20 cm high.
 It has a few white to brownish small flowers and blooms from November to March.
 Photos by Andrew Harvie taken in the De Hoop Nature Reserve.

 Drimia salteri grows on sandy or stony soils in the southwest Cape.
 Plants grow to 25 cm.
 The white to brown or maroon flowers that are open at night are crowded in a slender raceme.
 It flowers late spring into summer.
-Photo taken by Cameron McMaster near Napier in the Overberg.
+First photo taken by Cameron McMaster near Napier in the Overberg.
 Second photo by Christopher Whitehouse in the Phillipskop Mountain Reserve near Stanford.

 Drimia sphaerocephala is found in grassland in the Eastern Cape and KwaZulu-Natal.
 This species flowers before the leaves.
 Flowers are white, pink, or mauve with a short tube and tepals folded back.
 It flowers in summer.
 Photo from Cameron McMaster taken at Satansnek Pass.